kyclark/tiny_python_projects/gibberish/README.md

   5: woco
 ````

-Create different words by training on the US Constitution:
+Or train on the US Constitution:

 ````
 $ ./gibberish.py ../inputs/const.txt -s 2 -k 3 -n 4